top of page

 THEN WE CAN WRITE WITH INTENTION

-Every time we tell our stories one of two things happens: Either we anchor more to them, justifying our reactions while we were living through the experience; or we heal through them with insight by noticing how our words look, sound, and feel on the page through sharing our writing.
+Every time we tell our stories one of two things happens: Either we anchor more to them, justifying our reactions while we were living through the experience; or we heal through them with insight by noticing how our words look, sound, and feel on the page.
+We are literally able to shift our perspective and heal from the stories we have anchored to when we rewrite our stories in a second draft.
 As Elizabeth Gilbert says, “Write from the wounds; publish from the scars.”

 WHY I’M A WRITING COACH